PavlosSakoglou/Neighborhood-Map-JavaScript-Project/README.md

 ===================

 Download from Github:
-	i) Visit the Github repository at: https://github.com/PavlosSakoglou/map ii) Select "Clone or Download" -> Download zip file iii) Extract the contents locally, and open "index.html" in your browser
+	* Visit the Github repository at: https://github.com/PavlosSakoglou/map
+	* Select "Clone or Download" -> Download zip file
+	* Extract the contents locally, and open "index.html" in your browser

 Description